BUILDING YOUR TEAM

-Redundancy - having more people than you think you might need.
+Redundancy - having more people than you think you need.

 Responsiveness - being responsive to your team and them being responsive to you.

-Reliability - ensuring the you do what you say you will and that you hold your team accountable too.
+Reliability - ensuring that you do what you say you will and that you hold your team accountable too.